 Reuel and Saditha Robbins established themselves as prominent Solano County ranchers with sizeable property holdings.
 Lloyd Robbins followed in his father's footsteps, and when he retired from legal practice, he devoted his energies to cattle ranching and fruit farming on his Solano County and Suisun Valley properties until his death in 1955.
 A leader in his local community, he was also a devoted and active member of the Episcopal Church and was appointed Chancellor of the Diocese of Sacramento in 1944.

 In recognition of his interest in the law school, Mr. Robbins was given the honorary position of lecturer and consultant in canon law in 1951.
 He passed away in 1955, leaving his estate to his wife, Beatrice Clayton Robbins.
-Like her husband, Mrs. Robbins was a Berkeley alumna.
+Like her husband, Mrs. Robbins attended UC Berkeley.
 A descendant of two pioneer California families, she attended the San Francisco Theological Seminary and served as a social worker for the Presbyterian Church in California and Maryland.
-She died in 1968, leaving the estate she had inherited from Lloyd Robbins to the Robbins Collection.
+She died in 1969, leaving the estate she had inherited from Lloyd Robbins to the Robbins Collection.

 Lloyd M. Robbins firmly believed that the goals of an academic institution should encompass scholarship and education.
 The location of the Robbins Collection at UC Berkeley's Boalt Hall, one of the leading law schools in the United States, greatly enhances the educational aspect of its mission.
 The combination of the library and the scholarly resources with a first-rate law faculty provides unique educational opportunities for students interested in comparative and historical approaches to law.